DarkEnergySurvey/ugali/README.md

 There are several ways to install `ugali` and it's complimentary isochrone library.

-The easiest way is through [PyPi](https://pypi.python.org/pypi) using `pip`:
+The easiest way to install `ugali` is through [PyPi](https://pypi.python.org/pypi) using `pip`:
 ```
 # To install just the source code
 pip install ugali

-# To also install the isochrone library
+# To install source code and isochrone library
 pip install ugali --install-option "--isochrones"

-# To install the isochrone library in a specified path
+# To specify a path for the isochrone library
-pip install ugali --install-option "--isochrones" --install-option "--isochrones-path <PATH>
+pip install ugali --install-option "--isochrones" --install-option "--isochrones-path <PATH>"
 ```
 The isochrone library is a ~100 MB tarball.
-The default installation location is `$HOME/.ugali`.
-Depending on the speed of your connection and processor, the download and unpacking of the isochrone files may cause a delay in your `pip` installation (unfortunately, `pip` [will not](https://github.com/pypa/pip/issues/2732#issuecomment-97119093) display a progress bar during this delay).
+The default isochrone installation location is set by the `UGALIDIR` environment variable and defaults to `$HOME/.ugali`.
+The download and unpacking of the isochrone files might make it appear that your `pip` installation has stalled.
+Unfortunately, `pip` [will not display a progress bar](https://github.com/pypa/pip/issues/2732#issuecomment-97119093) during this delay.

-To get the most up-to-date version of `ugali`, you can download the source code from github and install it with a call to `setup.py`:
+To get the most up-to-date version of `ugali`, you can download the source code from github and install it using `setup.py`:
 ```
-# Clone the parent
+# Clone source code from the parent repository
 git clone https://github.com/DarkEnergySurvey/ugali.git
 cd ugali